Testing for a Linear CorrelationIn Exercises 13–28, construct a s... | Channels for Pearson+

 Correlation Coefficient

-The P-value is a statistical measure that helps determine the significance of results obtained in hypothesis testing.
-It represents the probability of observing the data, or something more extreme, assuming the null hypothesis is true.
-A P-value less than the significance level (α = 0.05 in this case) indicates strong evidence against the null hypothesis, suggesting that a linear correlation may exist between the variables being studied.
+The P-value is a statistical measure that helps determine the significance of the results obtained from a hypothesis test.
+In this context, it assesses whether the observed correlation is statistically significant at a chosen significance level (α), typically set at 0.05.
+If the P-value is less than α, it suggests sufficient evidence to reject the null hypothesis, indicating a significant linear correlation between the two variables.

 Recommended video: